freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 950.1

-That's nice, it shows you where that file is.
-Using the same command, find where `styles.css` is.
+It shows you where that file is.
+Using the same command, find where the `styles.css` file is.

 #### HINTS